rosthalken/supreme-court-data/README.md

 3. **Scrape missing cases from [Justia](https://www.justia.com/).**
-   *Note that missing cases are identified by finding those that exist in SCDB but are missing form our data based on docket numbers and/or US reporter citations.*
+   *Note that missing cases are identified by finding those that exist in SCDB, but are missing from our data (based on docket numbers and/or US reporter citations).*

    a.
-Use docket or case citation for missing data to identify URL to scrape.
+Create likely Justia case URL.
    `python create_urls.py`
-   - Input: `missing_data.csv` (CSV file of missing case US reporter citations and docket numbers)
+   - Input: `missing_data.csv` (CSV file of missing case US Reporter citations and docket numbers)
    - Output: `missing_data.csv` (adds column with URL to scrape from)

    b.
 Scrape missing data from Justia.